-It is illegal to sell alcohol, tobacco and nicotine inhaling products to a person who you know is going to supply it to a person under age.
+It is offence for an adult to purchase alcohol, tobacco or nicotine inhaling products on behalf of someone under age.
 This is commonly called a 'proxy sale'.
-Whilst this is not the case for the other legally restricted products, you should consider adopting a common approach to identifying and preventing proxy sales across all age restricted products.
+You should consider adopting a common approach to identifying and preventing proxy sales across all age restricted products.